 Social safety nets

-The literacy rate for men in Guinea is about 54%, which is double the rate for women (27.7%).
-While there are eight girls enrolled in primary school for every 10 boys, that ratio drops to 40% at the tertiary level.
-Guinea’s female workforce participation rate is 53%, one of the highest in the world.
-The low levels of literacy and education suggest that women face significant disadvantages in their work lives.
-Child marriages, which are almost invariably arranged or forced marital unions, are especially common for girls living in rural areas.
+There is social discrimination against women in the education sphere, where men are favored in many families over women, but this is not a legal or institutional policy.
+Thus, the literacy rate for men in Guinea was about 61.2% in 2021, double that of women (31.3%).
+In the ratio of female to male enrollment (GPI) in 2023, eight girls were enrolled in primary school for every 10 boys, but this dropped to 0.7% at the secondary level and 0.5% at the tertiary level.
+Guinea’s workforce participation rate among women has been stable since 2018, reaching 41% in 2023 according to World Bank data.
+The low literacy and education levels suggest that women face significant disadvantages in their work lives.
+Child marriages, which are sometimes arranged or forced marital unions, are common for girls living in rural areas.

 Equal opportunity

-Guinea’s GDP per capita has risen from around $1,800 in adjusted dollars per year in 2015 to about $2,800 in 2021.
-The primary driving force behind this growth is the mining sector, with the number of bauxite mines quadrupling during this period and gold mining also experiencing significant growth.
-However, the majority of Guineans have not experienced the benefits of these GDP increases, as the wealth generated by the mining industry does not reach most citizens.
-With mining accounting for over 90% of exports, Guinea’s economy is in need of diversification.
-The situation is a textbook example of the “Dutch disease,” in which the mining sector’s wealth hinders the development of other sectors, resulting in a net weakening of the economy instead of its strengthening.
+Guinea’s GDP per capita rose from about $1,800 in adjusted dollars per year in 2015 to around $2,800 in 2021 and $4,429 in 2023.
+The mining sector has been the primary driver of this growth, with the number of bauxite mines quadrupling during this period, and with gold mining also seeing significant gains.
+However, most Guineans have not experienced the benefits of these GDP increases, as the wealth generated by the mining industry does not reach the majority of citizens.
+With mining accounting for over 90% of exports, Guinea’s economy needs diversification.
+The situation is a textbook example of the “Dutch disease” – in which the mining sector’s wealth hinders the development of other sectors, resulting in a net weakening of the economy rather than a net gain.
+According to the World Bank, the current account balance showed a surplus of $3.35 billion in 2022, though it has been volatile over the last decade.

-The unemployment rate stood at 6% in 2023, but so few people work in the formal sector that this number is almost meaningless.
+The unemployment rate stood at 5.3% in 2023, but so few people work in the formal sector that this number is almost meaningless.
 More importantly, the vast majority of people with a high school or university education are either unemployed or underemployed.
+Over the course of 2024, the government launched a recruitment drive that saw several hundred young people recruited into the public service and the defense and security forces.

-While many of the country’s economic fundamentals (current accounts balance, public debt ratio and monetary policy) have remained stable even under the junta, the level of foreign direct investment is extremely low.
-At just 1.2% of GDP in 2020 – a strikingly low figure considering the capital-intensive nature of mining – it demonstrates how cautious foreign companies are when considering potential investments in the country.
+While many of the country’s economic fundamentals (current account balance, public debt ratio and monetary policy) have remained stable even under the junta, the level of foreign direct investment is extremely low.
+Amounting to just 3.8% of GDP in 2023 – a strikingly low figure considering the capital-intensive nature of mining – it demonstrates how cautious foreign companies are when considering potential investments in the country.

 Output strength

-Guinea has several UNESCO biosphere reserves dating from the 1980s and 1990s, particularly in the rainforest region in the country’s southeast.
-Today, a major concern is the significant harm caused to both human and ecological systems by major projects, notably mines and hydroelectric dams.
-The limited number of projects operating under the auspices of the World Bank’s International Finance Corporation (IFC), or Guinea’s own Code Minier, are required to adhere to strict social and environmental regulations.
-However, most construction in Guinea in recent years, including roads, railroads and dams, has been carried out by Chinese companies that do not necessarily comply with these standards.
-In the case of the railroad from the Simandou iron mines to the port in Forecariah, the multinational Rio Tinto holds a 50% stake in both the mine and the railroad and is therefore adhering to IFC standards.
+Guinea has several UNESCO biosphere reserves dating from the 1980s and 1990s, predominantly in the rainforest region in the southeast.
+Today, a primary concern is the significant harm being caused to human and ecological systems by major projects – notably mines and hydroelectric dams.
+The limited number of projects operating under the auspices of the World Bank’s International Finance Corporation (IFC) or Guinea’s own Code Minier are required to adhere to strict social and environmental regulations.

-There have been significant complaints about certain mines in the Boke and Kindia areas, where companies have at times refused to engage in further discussions beyond the initial expropriation negotiation.
-Poisoning of water sources and the generation of massive amounts of dust that blanket everything are two constant grievances relating to bauxite areas.
+Significant complaints have been raised about certain mines in the Boké and Kindia areas, where companies have at times declined to engage in further community discussions beyond the initial expropriation negotiations.
+The poisoning of water sources and the generation of massive amounts of dust that blankets everything are two persistent grievances related to bauxite areas.

-Many observers insist that Guinea has sound laws supported by some international actors, such as the IFC, but argue that these protections are applied only in exceptional cases rather than as the rule.
+Many observers contend that Guinea has sound laws backed by certain international actors, such as the IFC, but argue that these protections are enforced only in exceptional cases rather than as the norm.

 Environmental policy

-University professors complain that many of their students do not arrive at university with the skills that will enable them to thrive in a tertiary educational setting, and that the underfunded universities do not provide professors or students with the equipment, time and institutional structure necessary to pursue innovative research.
-Some manage productive research profiles despite the numerous challenges, but they are in the minority.
+The quality of training in the educational curriculum has raised concerns among education sector stakeholders.
+Many university professors complain that their students do not arrive at university with the skills needed to thrive in a tertiary educational setting.
+Underfunded universities do not provide professors or students with the equipment, time and institutional structure necessary to pursue innovative research.
+Some manage productive research profiles despite numerous challenges, but these figures are in the minority.

 Public spending on education hovers around 2% of GDP – one of the lowest such rates in Africa.
-The U.N.
-Education Index, which measures average educational attainment, places Guinea seventh from the bottom among much poorer countries, such as South Sudan, Chad and Niger.
+The 2020 U.N.
+Education Index, which measures average educational attainment, ranked Guinea seventh from the bottom, among much poorer countries such as South Sudan, Chad and Niger.

-Secondary and primary school teachers frequently assume additional employment due to their low and unreliable pay.
+The gross enrollment rate in 2021 was 98% at the primary school level, 36% at the secondary level and 6.7% at the tertiary level.
+The overall literacy rate was 53.9% in 2021.
+Secondary and primary school teachers frequently take on additional employment, including teaching in multiple schools, due to their low and unreliable pay.
 Public schools have high enrollment rates and limited resources.
-The insufficient availability of books and materials causes many students to progress through the education system without fully acquiring the necessary proficiency in literacy, mathematics and French language communication skills.
+The insufficient availability of books and materials causes many students to progress through the education system without fully acquiring the necessary proficiency in literacy, mathematics and research skills.

 There is no public data on R&D spending.